Button

 Write button text in sentence case, describing the action it performs.
 For example:

-• ‘Start now’ at the start of the service
+- ‘Start now’ at the start of your service

 You may need to include more or different words to better describe the action.
 For example, ‘Add another address’ and ‘Accept and claim a tax refund’.